5214: An overview of modeling, simulation and performance evaluation

 Below is a set of smpl source code to upload to your default directory:

-Sharpe is installed at /usr/local/sharpe.
+SHARPE is installed at /usr/local/sharpe.
 The textbook is

 the best source for its documentation.
 A user manual is available